carolinabernal/US-news/README.md

     Given the information above, our queries had the following format: q='Hillary OR Clinton from:'+i+' since:2016-11-22 until:2016-11-23 filter:links -@'+i+'', count='100'

-    In our case, we are filtering the tweets that contain a link to an article of each newspaper.
+      - We searched the queries for the following words: Trump, Hillary Clinton, marihuana and Cuba/cubans/Fidel Castro, and we filtered the tweets containing a link to an article.
+      - We obtained those queries from November 22 to 27.

-4. We downloaded the responses in JSON format and then generated a code to count the number of tweets (we excluded retweets) per newspaper and write it on a csv file.
+4. We downloaded the responses in JSON format and then generated a code to count the number of tweets per newspaper (we excluded retweets) and write the output on a csv file.
 This code can be found in the repository under the name of "counter.py"

 #### Some challenges with the data